 - use over-the-counter wart treatments for genital warts

 Tell your partner(s) that you have genital warts so you can make choices to lower the risk of spreading the virus.

 Using a condom is good protection against STIs.
 But, condoms don’t cover all the skin around the genitals.
 This means you aren’t completely protected from HPV even if you use a condom.

-You can get vaccinated to protect yourself from certain types of HPV.
-Vaccination is approved in Canada for females and males.
-Talk to your nurse or doctor if you’re interested.
+vaccinated to protect yourself from certain types of HPV.
+Vaccination is approved in Canada.
+Talk to your nurse or doctor if you're interested.